Excessive barking can be a bit of a problem. Here are some tips to stop it.

-Don’t leave this up to us…we like to bark, so it’s the responsibility of our owner to teach us when our barking is appropriate and when it isn’t.
-Remember we’re dogs living in your world with your set of rules not ours so we need to be taught.
+Please don’t leave this up to us…we like to bark, so it’s the responsibility of our owner to teach us when our barking is appropriate and when it isn’t.
+Remember, we’re dogs living in your world with your set of rules, not ours, so we need to be taught.

-Training us to bark at appropriate times needs to be done as soon as possible since it will become a pattern for us.
+Training us to bark at appropriate times needs to be done as soon as possible since it will become a pattern.
 The longer you wait to train us, the harder it will be to curb the excessive barking.

 - Don’t comfort or reward us when we are barking out of anxiety or wanting attention.
 That would be encouraging the bad barking behavior rather than discouraging it.

 - If possible, don’t leave us alone for long periods of time.
-This allows us to behave as a dog and most of our behaviors are pretty weird to humans.
+This allows us to behave like dogs, and most of our behaviors are pretty weird to humans.

-- Don’t shout at us.
-We don’t know all the words you are saying and are looking at your body language and the sounds you make just make us more excited and want to bark with you.
+- Please don’t shout at us.
+We don’t know all the words you are saying and are looking at your body language, and the sounds you make just make us more excited and want to bark with you.

 - Use a command such as “sit” to re-focus our attention on the command.
-But make sure you enforce the command or you’re just letting us know that your not a very good pack leader.
+But make sure you enforce the command, or you’re just letting us know that you are not a very good pack leader.